NeoKokuxz/NeoKokuxz/README.md

 ### Hi there, I'm Neo

 ## I'm a Full stack developer
-- 🔭  Currently redesigning on my personal website and my blog.
+- 🔭  Currently redesigning on my personal chatGPT project.
 - 🌱  Currently working on Cerner and Athena EHR integration.
 - 🥅  2023 Goals: become more familiar with Python Django / backend.
 - ⚡  Fun fact:  Anime music is so good when coding.